org-formation/org-formation-cli/docs/cloudformation-resources.md

          - Effect: Allow
            Action: sts:AssumeRole
            Principal:
-            AWS: Fn::EnumTargetAccounts UsersAccountBinding '${account}' # role can only be assumed from SharedUsersAccount
+            AWS: Fn::EnumTargetAccounts AssumeRoleBinding '${account}' # role can only be assumed from accounts in AssumeRoleBinding

   AssumeRolePolicy:
     Type: AWS::IAM::ManagedPolicy